Drug and alcohol abuse affects the lives of millions of individuals and families in the United States in any given year.

 Many dual diagnosis treatment providers also coordinate with organizations that provide social services to address issues such as unemployment, homelessness, and legal problems.

-Find Dual Diagnosis Treatment Today
+Find Dual Diagnosis Treatment Near You Today

 Dual diagnosis is the most effective type of treatment for people who have both a SUD and mental health disorder.